 (This article is about the - often massive - price differences between paying for your car insurance monthly rather than annually.
 We don't think that's fair.
-So we built a pay-monthly car insurance with no interest, no deposit and fee-free cancellations.
+So we built a pay monthly, no deposit car insurance. with no interest and fee-free cancellations.
 Interested?
-Get a quote today.)
+Get a quick car insurance quote.)

 When you buy (most) car insurance policies, there are two ways you can pay: annually or monthly.